skjafar/Portenta_Cube_Template/README.md

 The **Task Statistics** shows how much CPU time each FreeRTOS task is consuming.
 This can be used for profiling tasks.

-If an Ethernet cable is connected to the board through one of the expansion boards, such as the Camera Module or the Breakout Module, **Phy Link Up** will be displayed along with the IP address the device received by your local DHCP server.
+If an Ethernet cable is connected to the board through one of the expansion boards, such as the [Vision Sheild](https://www.arduino.cc/pro/hardware/product/portenta-vision-shield) or the [Breakout Board](https://www.arduino.cc/pro/hardware/product/portenta-breakout), **Phy Link Up** will be displayed along with the IP address the device received by your local DHCP server.

-This interface is handled by two FreeRTOS taks:
+This interface is handled by two FreeRTOS tasks:
 * USB Info
    This displays the information and statistics every second.
 * USB CLI